akwarii/asc/README.md

 ## Experiments

-- Planned experiment: Local classification of individual space groups within the material.
+- Local classification of individual space groups within the material.
-- More complex experiment: Simultaneous classification of both space groups and grain boundaries within the material.
+- Simultaneous classification of both space groups and grain boundaries within the material.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Experimental Guidelines